 Higher Degrees by Research (supervised research)

 Research degrees are research based master’s or PhD programs that focus on a single area of expertise.
 They provide students the opportunity to carry out highly specialised research under expert supervision.

 Build practical skills

-Deakin's health promotion degrees will give you real-world experience – you'll work on real health programs and research as part of your study.
-Gain close access to our wide range of industry connections and partnerships, including Austin, Northern and Western Health.
+Deakin's health promotion degrees will give you real-world experience – you'll work on actual health programs and research as part of your study.
+Gain close access to our wide range of industry connections and partnerships, including the Austin, Northern Health, and Western Health.